MarcusWolschon/osmeditor4android/documentation/docs/tutorials/faq.md

 and much more.

-#### My Android device does not have a physical keyboard.
-Does Vespucci support a soft keyboard? ####

-Yes.
-Soft keyboard is available in portrait mode.

 #### Does Vespucci support OSM Notes? ####

 Yes, Vespucci supports manual and automatic download of Notes and offline storage of them, further it supports displaying and editing warnings produced by the OSMOSE quality assurance system.
 OpenStreetBugs is no longer supported.

 #### What are the limits of Vespucci? ####